aeronmiles/am-blender/README.md

 * Windows - bash shell run ```./install.sh```, then follow prompts.
 * Other OS
-    * copy ./config & ./scripts to the relevant user blender folder.
+    * needs testing, but should be similar to Windows